A Practical Guide to Maslow’s Basic Human Needs for Understanding Motivation

 The unconscious, not the conscious, rules most of our lives—until we build consciousness.

 This insight speaks to the importance of getting to know one’s shadow.
-The existence of these archetypes—driven by unmet basic human needs and psychic wounds from childhood—is the cause of these unconscious patterns of behavior.
+The existence of these archetypes—driven by unmet basic human needs and psychic wounds from childhood—is the cause of these unconscious behavioral patterns.

-Why These Basic Human Needs Often Plague Us
+Why Basic Needs Often Plague Us in Adulthood

 “We are born with inalienable emotional needs for love, safety, acceptance, freedom, attention, validation of our feelings, and physical holding.
 Healthy identity is based on the fulfillment of these needs … These needs are felt and remembered cellularly throughout our lives, though we may not always be intellectually aware of them.
 They were originally experienced in a survival context of dependency.
 We may still feel, as adults, that our very survival is based on finding someone to fulfill our basic needs.